Fin whale: Taxonomy

 The fin whale was first described by Friderich Martens in 1675 and by Paul Dudley in 1725.
-The former description was used as the primary basis of the species Balaena physalus by Carl Linnaeus in 1758.
+The former description was used as the primary basis for the species Balaena physalus by Carl Linnaeus in 1758.
 In 1804, Bernard Germain de Lacépède reclassified the species as Balaenoptera rorqual, based on a specimen that had stranded on Île Sainte-Marguerite (Cannes, France) in 1798.
-In 1830, Louis Companyo described a specimen that had stranded near Saint-Cyprien, southern France, in 1828 as Balaena musculus.
+In 1830, Louis Companyo described a specimen that had been stranded near Saint-Cyprien, southern France, in 1828 as Balaena musculus.
 Most later authors followed him in using the specific name musculus, until Frederick W. True (1898) showed that it referred to the blue whale.
 In 1846, British taxonomist John Edward Gray described a 16.7 m specimen from the Falkland Islands as Balaenoptera australis.
 In 1865, German naturalist Hermann Burmeister described a roughly 15 m specimen found near Buenos Aires about 30 years earlier as Balaenoptera patachonicus.
 In 1903, Romanian scientist Emil Racoviță placed all these designations into Balaenoptera physalus.
-The word physalus comes from the Greek word physa, meaning "blows", referring to the prominent blow of the species.
+The word physalus comes from the Greek word physa, meaning "blows," referring to the prominent blow of the species.

-Fin whales are rorquals, members of the family Balaenopteridae, which also includes the humpback whale, the blue whale, Bryde's whale, the sei whale, and the minke whales.
+Fin whales are rorquals, members of the family Balaenopteridae, which includes the humpback whale, the blue whale, Bryde's whale, the sei whale, and the minke whale.
 The family diverged from the other baleen whales in the suborder Mysticeti as long ago as the middle Miocene.

-Recent DNA evidence indicates the fin whale may be more closely related to the humpback whale (Megaptera novaeangliae) and in at least one study the gray whale (Eschrichtius robustus), two whales in different genera, than it is to members of its own genus, such as the minke whales.
+Recent DNA evidence indicates the fin whale may be more closely related to the humpback whale (Megaptera novaeangliae) and, in at least one study, the gray whale (Eschrichtius robustus), two whales in different genera, than it is to members of its own genus, such as the minke whales.